lonsoien/scss-build-prototype/README.md

 # scss-build-prototype

-Copy of SCSS and Bootstrap lesson CSS Frameworks
+SCSS and Bootstrap lesson - CSS Frameworks

 // css folder is not active for compiled settings for sass